Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/introduction.rst

 of one or three control points :kbd:`Ctrl-P`, as with mesh objects.

 To select a mesh(that is in view) while editing a curve, :kbd:`Ctrl-P` click on it.
-Select either 1 or 3 control points, then :kbd:`Ctrl-RMB` the object and use :kbd:`Ctrl-P` to make a vertex parent.
+Select either one or three control points, then :kbd:`Ctrl-RMB` the object and use :kbd:`Ctrl-P` to make a vertex parent.
-Selecting 3 control points will make the child follow the median point between the three vertices.
+Selecting three control points will make the child follow the median point between the three vertices.
 An alternative would be to use a :doc:`Child of Constraint </rigging/constraints/relationship/child_of>`